U.S. Patent Pending · App. № 19/658,620

 Capability Legacy (SWIFT / ACH) Generic Crypto Nexus Settlement

-Settlement Speed T+1 to T+3 Seconds to minutes 10ms — atomic
+Settlement Speed T+1 to T+3 Seconds to minutes Sub-second — atomic

 Agent-Native?
 No (human auth) Partial (wallet auth) Yes — KYA Protocol